secashu/secashu/README.md

 I am always ready to grab new opportunities that help me to develop my skills.
 I always consider myself as a learner who always wants to learn something new which add one more plus to my knowledge..<br>

-I am interested in Python, Data Science, and Web development.<br>
+I am interested in Python, cybersecurity, and Web development.<br>
 I have learned WordPress on my own and have created my own blog website.<br>
 Check it out here: https://secashu.com<br>